folio-org/mod-circulation/doc/guide.md

 * loans
 * requests

-Please consult the `doc/guide.md` within `mod-circulation-storage` for an up-to-date guide on how to use the API

 ## How does the module work?

 This module actually handles the loans and the requests for those loans.

 ### Requests and loans

-A `request` for an `item` can be created by a requester.
-Both item id and requester id are stored in the newly created `request`.
+A `request` for an `item` can be created by a requesting user.
+Both item id and requesting user id are stored in the newly created `request`.
 If the `item` is picked up, the `request` is closed and a `loan` is created.
 The corresponding `loan` consists of the same item id and requester id.

-### What about the items and requesters?
+### What about the items and requesting users?

-Well, the items and requesters don't live in this module themselves, but can be retrieved by their id from other modules, responsible for users and inventory.
+Well, the items and requesting users don't live in this module themselves, but can be retrieved by their id from other modules, responsible for users and inventory.